dev-sys-do/sealci/docs/arch/scheduler.md

 - Can work without any agents.
 - Can receive more actions than it has registered agents.
-- Distributes actions to agents.
-- Knows the current state / capacity (memory, CPU) of each registered agent always.
+- Must always know the current state / capacity (memory, CPU) of each registered agent.
 - Distributes actions to agents based on their resource capacities and current load (memory and CPU).
+- Schedule actions in order, i.e. in the same order that it received them.

 - Does NOT create or launch agents.
-- Does NOT order action execution.

 ### Why?